finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var holdingId = 789L;  // long | The unique holding identifier var singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The arguments to use for querying the holdings.This can be a date, valuationPoint or a bookmark. var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var fromTradeDate = "fromTradeDate_example";  // DateTimeOrCutLabel? | The from trade date, defaults to first time this holding is opened, lower bound for transactions (optional) var toTradeDate = "toTradeDate_example";  // DateTimeOrCutLabel? | The to trade date upper bound date, defaults to effectiveDate. upper bound for transactions (optional) var includeHistoric = false;  // bool? | If true, transactions from previously closed holdings are returned.
+Together with the scope this uniquely identifies the Fund. var holdingId = 789L;  // long | The unique holding identifier var valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the holdings.This can be a date, valuationPoint or a bookmark. var navTypeCode = "navTypeCode_example";  // string? | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional) var includeHistoric = false;  // bool? | If true, transactions from previously closed holdings are returned.
 If false, only transactions from last time position is opened. (optional)  (default to false) var taxLotId = "taxLotId_example";  // string? | Constrains the Holding Contributors to those which contributed to the specified tax lot. (optional) var includeUnsettledMovements = false;  // bool? | If true, contributing transaction which have not settled yet will also be returned.
 False by default (optional)  (default to false)